jfy133/MEx-IPA/README.md

 functions.
 I tried different ways of hacking around it but failed.
 However, this does not remove from the utility of being able to get fine resolution statistics of each characteristic.

+### I don't get the same results as with the HOPS post-processing scripts!

+This is likely related to small differences in the way data is summarised.
+I take a simpler approach and report the exact statistics a given node (e.g. just species), whereas HOPS' post-processing scripts additionally summarises all taxonomic levels under a given node (e.g. a species + related subspecies).

 ## References